John Burke (North Dakota politician)

 John Burke (February 25, 1859 – May 14, 1937) was an American lawyer, jurist, and political leader from North Dakota who served as the tenth governor of North Dakota from 1907 to 1913, and later served as the 24th treasurer of the United States under President Woodrow Wilson from 1913 to 1921.
 Following his term as treasurer, he subsequently served intermittently as Chief Justice of the North Dakota Supreme Court first from 1929 to 1931, then from 1935 until his death in 1937.
+He was the first Democrat to serve as Governor of North Dakota.

 Early life

 Burke was born in Sigourney, Iowa of Irish ancestry to John and Mary (née Ryan) Burke.
 He graduated from the University of Iowa in 1886 with a law degree.
 He married Mary Ellen Kane, a teacher, on August 22, 1891, and they later had three children.

 After establishing two separate practices of middling success in the late 1880s, Burke moved to the Dakota Territory poor in 1888 where he acquired work wherever he could before settling down in St. John in Rolette County.